-Where to Stay in Philadelphia: Best Areas & Hotels
+Where to Stay in Philadelphia: Best Areas & Hotels, 2019

-Philadelphia, with its narrow cobblestone streets, is one of America's most walkable cities.
+Where to stay in Philadelphia may depend on your person interests.
+With its narrow cobblestone streets, this is one of America's most walkable cities.
 Streets are laid out on a flat grid, with many of them meeting at right angles with other streets.
-Even though walking is the primary way to get around, there is an excellent public transit system (SEPTA) that goes beyond the city limits to the various neighborhoods and even out to the airport.
+Even though walking is the primary way to get around, there is an excellent public transit system (SEPTA), which goes beyond the city limits to the various neighborhoods and even out to the airport.

-If it's high-end shopping, luxurious hotels, and cultural venues you want, Rittenhouse Square at 18th and Walnut Streets makes a great base.
+If it's high-end shopping, luxury hotels, and cultural venues you want, Rittenhouse Square at 18th and Walnut Streets makes a great base whether you are booking for the family or a romantic vacation.
 The square was laid out in 1682 by the city's founder, William Penn.
 Today, it is surrounded by five-star hotels, the Kimmel Center for the Performing Arts, the Mutter Museum, and the Philadelphia Museum of Art.

 Center City is, basically, Philadelphia's downtown, bordered by South Street and the Delaware and Schuylkill Rivers on its east and west sides respectively.
 Rittenhouse Square, the Old City, and Chinatown are just a few of the neighborhoods that are part of Center City.